MATCH GROUP, INC. (NASDAQ: MTC - GuruFocus.com

 Did you lose money on investments in Match Group?
 If so, please visit Match Group, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Match Group, Inc. (“Match” or the “Company”) ( MTCH) between November 3, 2021 and January 31, 2023, inclusive (the “Class Period”).
+NEW YORK, March 22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Match Group, Inc. ("Match" or the "Company") (NASDAQ: MTCH) between November 3, 2021 and January 31, 2023, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the District of Delaware and alleges violations of the Securities Exchange Act of 1934.

 Match is a technology and social media company that operates one of the world's largest portfolios of online dating brands and apps.
 Match's most notable dating apps include Tinder, Hinge, OkCupid, and PlentyOfFish.
 Tinder, which generated more than half of Match's revenue during the Class Period, is Match's largest and most important brand.